 Hygiene is very important not only in preventing diseases and pests but also in keeping away dangerous animals.
-Keeping your compound and chicken coop as clean as possible.
+Keep your compound and chicken coop as clean as possible.
 This will minimize cases of feeding predators indirectly with leftovers from the chicken feed.

 Make sure that your chickens finish what they are fed.
-Do not overfeed leaving leftovers for preditors to snack on.
+Do not overfeed, leaving leftovers for preditors to snack on.
 Once they are through with their food, you should clean up the excess to avoid attracting predators to where you keep your chickens.

 Keeping all your chicken feed in sealed containers is a must.
 Therefore, any spills on the floor or walls should be addressed promptly.
 Open dust bins and compost piles should be taken far away from your chicken coop or run.
-All these are apart of good hygiene practices that you can apply occasionally to keep predators away from your compound.
+All these are part of good hygiene practices that you can apply occasionally to keep predators away from your compound.

 5. Turn to Wildlife Management